Huzaifa-Muhammed/Muhamma-Huzaifa/README.md

 - 👋 Hi, I’m @Huzaifa-Muhammed
 - 👀 I’m interested in Unity and Flutter
 - 🌱 I’m currently doing BS iin Computer Science and Engineering
-- 💞️ I’m looking to collaborate on working with a Game Develpor
+- 💞️ I’m looking to collaborate on working with a UnityGame Develpor and Flutter developer
 - 📫 Conatct me on muhammadhuzaifamh777@gmail.com

 <!---